bsdimp/freebsd-git-docs/faq.md

 repo, the X numbers change.
 You can also use the hash (first column) as well.

-Next 'Encourage contribuions' was the last commit I did to `wilma` before I decided to split things up.
+Next 'Encourage contributions' was the last commit I did to `wilma` before I decided to split things up.
 You can also see the same hash is there when I created the `fred` branch to do that.
 I started by rebasing `fred` and you see the 'start', each step, and the 'finish'